Ugrashravas/paniniprotocol/docs/methodology-flaws.md

 ### The "Message" / Plaintext
 We think of the message (plaintext) as a sequence of $$n$$ discrete symbols.
 These symbols may be letters of a language, words of a language, or even sound levels of an audio signal (as long as these sound levels have been "quantized", i.e., made discrete!).

 Now, a language can be modelled as a process that randomly generates sequences of these symbols.
 However, the strings a language generates aren't completely chaotic.
-Mathematically, every symbol occurs with a certain definite probability
+Mathematically, every symbol occurs with a certain definite probability.
 <!-- (In fact, these probabilities can even be dependent on each other: For example, if we are blind to context, the probability of the English language randomly generating the symbol 'U' is $$<3\%$$; But if the language happened to have randomly generated 'Q', the probability of the next letter being 'U' is nearly $$100\%$$). -->
 For Sanskrit, we can assume the discrete set of symbols constituting the plaintext to be the 63 *varṇa*s described in the *śikṣā* texts, minus ones that occur completely deterministically (the 4 *yama*s, *jihvāmūlīya*, and *upadhmānīya*) and ones that don't occur in regular classical language (the 9 *pluta* vowels): resulting in *48 unique phonemes* that can occur in a random sequence in a "Sanskrit sentence".